-Once in the field, the Ideas Box can be unpacked in 20 minutes by a team of 4 trained-staff.
-Each module includes wheels to facilitate its transport.
-Light furniture, including tables for computer consultation and mats for reading or watching films are integrated.
+Once in the field, an Ideas Box can be set up in 20 minutes by a team of four trained staff.
+Wheels facilitate its installation on site.
+The box itself transforms into light furniture, including tables for computer usage, and includes mats for reading or watching films.

-The box also includes a storage space for equipment such as ropes, tarpaulins, a generator and a battery system to assure its stand-alone autonomy under changing weather conditions.
-The integrated circuitry of the toolkit allows for simultaneous charging of all electronic devices.
+The Ideas Box provides storage space for equipment, including ropes, tarpaulins, a generator, and a battery system to assure its stand-alone autonomy under changing weather conditions.
+The integrated circuitry of the toolkit allows for simultaneous charging of all its electronic devices.

 When one has lost everything and there is nothing else left, the only thing that cannot be taken away is the ability to dream.

-Our objective is to bring the Ideas Box for the most vulnerable populations.
-Implementations are ongoing in the African Great Lakes region (Burundi and Rwanda) and in the countries neighboring Syria (Jordan and Lebanon mainly).
-Other implementations could be undertaken in the near future in the Central African Republic, The Philippines, Palestine, the Democratic Republic of the Congo and South Darfur.
+LWB's goal is to bring the Ideas Box to the world's most vulnerable populations.
+Implementations are ongoing in the African Great Lakes region (Burundi and Rwanda) and in the countries neighboring Syria (Jordan and Lebanon).
+Possible future implementations include the Central African Republic, the Philippines, Palestine, the Democratic Republic of the Congo, and South Darfur.
 LWB continuously assesses propositions from partner organizations concerning vulnerable populations around the world.

 LWB at a glance

-After the devastating 2010 earthquake in Haiti, LWB responded to requests from Haitian institutions and sent an emergency mission to the country.
-LWB was able to contribute to the ongoing reconstruction of the country by providing rapid access to books, information, and culture.
+After the devastating 2010 earthquake in Haiti, LWB responded to requests from Haitian authorities and communities.
+LWB contributed to rebuilding affected communities by providing rapid access to books, information, and culture.
 In the weeks following the earthquake, LWB set up 30 tent libraries in camps for internally displaced Haitians.
-Impressed by LWB's success, UNICEF asked us to produce and deliver 300 library kits for children among the displaced communities.
-In all, more than 100,000 people benefited from LWB’s contributions.
+Impressed by LWB's success, UNICEF asked us to produce and deliver 300 library kits for children in the refugee camps.
+This LWB project benefitted over 100,000 Haitians.